-It also is to use as a fungicide and helps fight off plant viruses and pathogens.
+It also is used as a fungicide and helps fight off plant viruses and pathogens.
 So you may be thinking: sounds too good to be true and what about our beneficial insects, like ladybugs in gardens?

 Is Neem Oil Harmful to Ladybugs in the Garden?

-On the label of any Neem oil product, it boasts Organic and Nontoxic or safe for humans, birds and animals.
+On the label of any Neem oil product, it boasts Organic and Nontoxic or safe for humans, birds, and animals.
 In the fine print, the label will usually also say nontoxic to plants and beneficial insects like predatory wasps, honeybees, earthworms, spiders, ladybugs, butterflies, and other good bugs – also that Neem oil is safe to use on fruits and vegetables.

 How is it possible that Neem oil seems to differentiate between bad bugs and good bugs?
 Well, it doesn’t.
 Neem oil can smother any soft body insects on contact, including caterpillars and larvae of some of our beneficial insects.
 Any oil sprayed directly on any insect can suffocate and smother them.